 Ministry of Health - Clinician Investigator Program Funding

-Candidates for MOH-CIP funding must be eligible to receive funding for residency training from the Ministry of Health and Long-Term Care.
+Candidates for the MOH-CIP Award must be eligible to receive funding for residency training from the Ministry of Health and Long-Term Care.
 Eligibility requires that candidates be Canadian citizens/permanent residents, and be enrolled in an RCPSC-accredited residency program while receiving funding.

 Residents must complete an application form available from your Residency Program Director or the CIP office (or at http://cip.utoronto.ca).
-New CIP residents must complete an application for MOH-CIP funding with approvals from both the Research Supervisor and the Residency Program Director and Department Chair/Business Manager.
+New CIP residents must complete the CIP application with approvals from both the Research Supervisor and the Residency Program Director and Department Chair/Business Manager.

 For both New Applicants and Current CIP trainees, please refer to the Application Checklist for required application documents.